JayO-1/system-design-101/README.md

 ##### Disadvantage(s): master-slave replication

 * Minimal write throughput.
-However, we can mitigate this by:
+However, we can mitigate this by adding additional masters and transitioning to a master-master replication system
-  * Sharding the dataset and assigning each shard its own master-slave system.
-This introduces other problems as we need to consider what happens if a set of causal writes (writes that must be read in order) are stored across multiple partitions.
-  * In this case, we would need to assign the writes some kind of timestamp to ensure we are able to reassemble them later OR store causal data on the same partition
 * Detecting whether a master has actually gone down, or there is just network delay is difficult
 * If a master goes down for a short period and then comes back up, we could end up with two masters! (split-brain)
 * There is a potential for loss of data if the master fails before any newly written data can be replicated to other nodes.